Lab Members

 Brianna Halter | Pronouns: She/Her

-Brianna is a first-year doctoral student in the Clinical Psychology program at UNC Greensboro (Fall 2022 Cohort).
+Brianna is a second-year doctoral student in the Clinical Psychology program at UNC Greensboro (Fall 2022 Cohort).
 She received her B.S. in Psychology at Washington State University in 2020, where she continued to work as a post baccalaureate in an Infant Temperament Lab and Adolescent Personality and Social Media Lab until Fall 2022.
 She is interested in exploring parent-toddler interactions and their impact on emotion regulation and language development, with a particular interest in understanding the risk and protective factors that may interplay within said interactions.
 In her free time, Brianna enjoys venturing outdoors, practicing yoga, and taking aimless night drives while listening to good tunes.

-Ei (Crystal) Thinzar | Pronouns: She/Her
+Crystal Ei Thinzar | Pronouns: She/Her

-Crystal is an international student from Myanmar and a second-year doctoral student in the Clinical Psychology Program at UNC Greensboro (Fall 2021 Cohort).
+Crystal is an international student from Myanmar and a third-year doctoral student in the Clinical Psychology Program at UNC Greensboro (Fall 2021 Cohort).
 She received her B.S. in Psychology with Disciplinary Honors from UNC Greensboro in May 2020.
 Upon graduation and before entering the clinical doctoral program, she worked closely with Dr. Margaret Sheridan as a full-time lab manager in the CIRCLE Lab at UNC Chapel Hill.
 Broadly, she is interested in identifying developmental pathways to psychopathology within family, psychosocial and sociocultural contexts with a focus on moment-to-moment parenting and the role of language in emotion regulation.
 Professionally, she is passionate about mentoring and raising mental health awareness in the Asian community.
 In her free time, she enjoys traveling, watching TV shows and exploring different kinds of spicy food.

 Crystal's Master's Thesis Project